11 Questions Answered On Approaching SEO Strategically

 As I said before (and I’ll keep saying it), SEO is holistic.
 Disjointed segments of marketing, content, and technology produce the underperformance of results.
-That’s why the biggest and best-known brands have a multi-million-dollar marketing and technology budget.
+That’s why the biggest and best-known brands have multi-million-dollar marketing and technology budgets.
 The majority of their budget isn’t on print and commercial anymore.

 My approach is building sustainable true organic SERP authority.
 I don’t believe in PPC for certain types of clients I work with or paid social media campaigns to boost rankings, likes, followers, or site traffic.

 I believe in building authentic rank authority using many different techniques to produce high-quality websites that everyone trusts as the “go-to” place.
 No Carnival Barking allowed.

 Reputation is everything to the algorithms and buyers.
 A few or even one misguided technique can take years to repair, if ever.

 5. What are the steps or phases involved?